emdeha/Star-Game/Source/StarGame/Mouse/ReadMe.txt

 ========================================================================
-    DYNAMIC LINK LIBRARY : Mouse Project Overview
+    STATIC LIBRARY : Mouse Project Overview
 ========================================================================

-AppWizard has created this Mouse DLL for you.
+AppWizard has created this Mouse library project for you.

 This file contains a summary of what you will find in each of the files that make up your Mouse application.